 If you’re already in law school…

 Once in law school, you’ll complete a combination of required courses and electives that match your individual interests and future aspirations.
-These may include courses or even concentrations in immigration law or related areas, which provide a vital academic foundation for a career in this specialty.
+These may include courses or even concentrations or certificates in immigration law or related areas, which provide a vital academic foundation for a career in this specialty.